-Registered Nurse to Bachelor of Science in Nursing to Master of Science in Nursing
+Registered Nurse to Bachelor of Science in Nursing to Master of Science in Nursing The Master of Science in Nursing program is no longer accepting new students.

 The accelerated RN-BSN-MSN program is for registered nurses seeking to ultimately earn a Master of Science in nursing.
 Students are able to complete their BSN degree while enrolled in an MSN program by enrolling in dual-credit courses, reducing the overall credit requirement for an MSN degree by six credits.
 Depending on the MSN concentration (MSN in Patient Safety and Healthcare Quality; MSN/Master's in Healthcare Administration dual degree; MSN/Master's in Business Administration dual degree) chosen, students on this track may complete the program in as few as 7 or 8 semesters.
 Alternatively, students may take up to 7 years working at their own pace.